benjaminmehlberg/it_automation_google/README.md

-# it_automation_google
+# it_automation
-Scripts / Tasks from the IT Automation course by google
+Practices for the course